 Nationally the 2015 Early Grade Literacy and Mathematics Assessment (Ghana Education Service 2015) showed that by the second year of primary school most pupils in Ghana were not yet able to read with fluency and accuracy and that the rote-based approach to maths instruction did not adequately prepare pupils for more complex maths in the higher grades.
 After four years of compulsory education (two years of kindergarten and two years of primary) only 2% of pupils are attaining the desired standards for literacy.

-- 38% of teachers have never received any formal training
+- A quarter of teachers have never received any formal training.

-- Learning materials are in short supply, with one workbook for every three children enrolled
+- There are not enough learning materials, with one workbook for every three children.

-- Kindergarten classrooms are often over-crowded with an average of 55 pupils per class, and suffer from issues of over- and under-age pupils
+- Kindergarten classrooms are often overcrowded with an average of 52 pupils per class.

 (Source: Ministry of Education EMIS 2018/19)

 Kindergarten school infrastructure is grossly inadequate:

 - 4,197 existing kindergarten classrooms are in need of major repair, and best estimates suggest that at the very least a further 7,355 kindergarten classrooms are needed to meet the government’s target of 40 pupils per class.